MileHacker Logo

 Rental Options

 Rental options in Sanming include cars, motorcycles, and bicycles.
 Each comes with specific requirements and considerations.
-Car rental calls for a temporary Chinese driving license, which happens to be often cumbersome for short-term visitors.
+Car rental calls for a temporary Chinese driving license, which is often cumbersome for short-term visitors.

 Car Rental